Category Archives: What Happened

 I have this big celebration planned for my 99th and 100th Alcatraz crossing next Saturday, a swim from Angel Island to Alcatraz and then to the City.
 I have a slew of people organized for the swim and celebration.
 The issue is that I was only at 96 crossings.
 My plan was to do a bump-and-run (out to Alcatraz and back).
 The goal is two fold, to get to #98 and to get a long swim in before attempting the long swim this Saturday.
 I need to make sure my swim endurance is up.
 It was a few months ago that I did a 3 hour swim, however have not been working out regularly.

-I line up a friend to pilot me and emailed a few swimmers that have a similar pace as mine to join me and help share the cost.
-Including me there was a total of four swimmers including myself.
-My pilot’s brother asked if he could join his sister in the zodiac.
+I lined up a friend to pilot me and emailed a few swimmers that have a similar pace as mine to join me and to help share the cost.
+There were a total of four swimmers including myself.
+My pilot’s brother asked if he could join his sister in the boat (rigid-inflatable boat or “RIB”).
 Of course this is great.
 He has kayaked for many swims and it is good to have a second pair of eyes.

 The 3rd thing was that I learned another group from the club was planning the same swim, but a one hour later jump.
 I contemplated moving ours to jump at the same time.
 It is better with two boats and two groups even if the groups are separate.
 I elected not to do this because one of our swimmers needed to be back early to get to work in Sacramento.
-As it turns out she swam a little longer than expected and wound up late anyway, but I get ahead of myself.
+As it turns out she swam a little longer than expected and wound up late anyway, but I’m get ahead of myself in this story.

 It took me a while to realize that.
 After ten or fifteen minutes without seeing her I started to worry.
 I could tell I was getting swept west faster than what could be safe.
 The Golden Gate Bridge was getting bigger too quick.
 I kept going, but would stop every once in a while to look for her.
 Each time I stopped I would lose ground getting across before reaching the bridge.
 After a few time and another ten minute I had my little panic attack.